 Also known as: TB and Tuberculosis - pulmonary

-- Are around people who have TB (such as during overseas travel)
+- Are around people who have TB (during overseas travel)

 - Live in crowded or unclean living conditions

 - Increase in number of homeless people (poor environment and nutrition)

 - Drug-resistant strains of TB